-+1 Accelerated Master's (Dual Degree) Program in Adult & Organizational Development MEd
++1 Accelerated Master's (Dual-Degree) Program in any Temple University undergraduate major + Advocacy & Organizational Development (MEd)

 Graduate Tuition and Coursework

-These courses are to be completed by the end of your senior year and will count towards both your undergraduate and graduate degree program requirements.
+Twelve (12) credits of graduate coursework, selected in consultation with your advisor from the courses below, are to be completed by the end of your senior year and will count towards both your undergraduate and graduate degree program requirements.

 - AOD 5402: Communications and Conflict (3 credits)